Silke Van Avermaet

 Silke Van Avermaet (born 2 June 1999) is a Belgian volleyball player.
 She is part of the Belgium women's national volleyball team.

+Van Avermaet grew up in Baasrode and attended the Topsportschool Vilvoorde.

 She competed at the 2015 FIVB Volleyball Girls' U18 World Championship, and 2018 FIVB Volleyball Women's Nations League.

 On club level she plays for UYBA Volley.